LifeLiveOn/Senior-Design-Front-end/README.md

 # OverWatch (front-end)

-This is where the agent can add and edit customers and their houses.
-A roof damage report can be view under each house once the roof images have been uploaded.

-# Run the front-end locally
+The goal of OverWatch is to allow insurance companies to diagnose roof damage without human interaction.
+This repository containts the website in which insurance agents can add and edit customers, houses, and view the detailed roof damage report generated using machine learning.

+# Website Layout

+## Login Page

+This page only contains the login button, which the agent will use to sign in to their google account.

+## Customer Page

+Once the agent is logged in, they will be presented with the customer page.
+This page contains the search bar, customer table, and the button to add customers.

+### Customer Table

+Lists every customers name, email, number, and the date they were added.
+To keep things simpole, the table is divided into pages.
+You can use the arrows under the table to navigate through them.
+You can also click on one of the column headers to sort the table by that column.
+Click on a customer to reveal their container.
+Here, you can view their house cards, add new ones, and edit customer details using the "Edit customer details" button at the top right of the container.
+Each house card diaplays the information nessesary to identify it.
+When you click on a house card, it will take you to the **Report Page** to view the detailed roof damage report.

+# Instructions

+Here are step by step instrucations on how to run the website locally.
+For the front-end to work properly, the back-end also needs to be running.
+If you don't have that set up already, visit [github.com/LifeLiveOn/Senior-Design](https://github.com/LifeLiveOn/Senior-Design).

 1. Change the back-end link to it's local address
     - Navigate to `website-react/src/constants.js`
     - Set **BACKEND-URL** equal to **"http://localhost:{PORT}"**
-    - Change **{PORT}** to the port you chose for the backend (Default: 8000)
+    - Replace **{PORT}** with the port number you chose for the backend (Default: 8000)
 2. Set the front-end port
     - Navigate to `website-react/.env`
     - Set **PORT** equalt to your desired port (Default: 8080)